microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-rag.md

 ### Step 2: Testing Complex Query Scenarios (bonus step)

-This is a bonus step, depending on the leftover time you can skip it or you can go through it.
+This is a bonus step and it should take up to 5 mins to complete.
+Depending on the leftover time you can skip it or you can go through it.

 Test more sophisticated scenarios that demonstrate the power of RAG and vector search capabilities.